JieyuWu/ToyotaMod/Tuning.md

 The two main factors you can tune to get a different response out of the long PI loop are of course proportional and integral. *To make the tuning process less complex, it's said to set the integral gain to all 0's so the only thing that's interacting with the output is proportional at first.*

 - When to increase proportional:
-  1. If your car doesn't give enough gas or brake to reach the set cruise speed, or it doesn't brake enough when you approach a stopped lead.
+  1. If your car doesn't give enough gas or brake to reach the set cruise speed in a timely manner.
+  2. If your car doesn't brake enough when you approach a stopped lead.
 - When to decrease proportional:
-  1. If your car applies too much gas or brake trying to reach the desired speed, or it's not smooth when reacting to a change in desired speed.
+  1. If your car applies so much gas or brake trying to reach the desired speed that it doesn't feel smooth.
+  2. If it doesn't feel smooth when reacting to a change in desired speed.

 After you have it tuned so that it feels smooth enough either cruising without a lead, or with a lead that is always changing its speed, it's time to start tuning integral.

 - When to increase integral:
-  1. If when the lead is decelerating/accelerating over a few seconds, or you're traveling up or down a hill and the car doesn't give enough gas or brake to maintain a safe distance or your desired speed.
+  1. If when the lead is decelerating/accelerating over a few seconds and the car doesn't give enough gas or brake to maintain a safe/reasonable distance
+  2. If you're traveling up or down a hill and the car doesn't give enough gas or brake to maintain your desired speed.
 - When to decrease integral:
-  1. If you start to experience overshoot (most easily identifiable on hills); ex. once you reach the crest of a hill or the bottom of a valley and your car continues to apply either gas or brake when it should start to ease off.
+  1. If you start to experience overshoot (most easily identifiable on hills); ex. once you reach the crest of a hill and your car continues to apply gas when it should start to ease off.